kubos/kubos/docs/services/telemetry-db.rst

 Adding Entries to the Database
 ------------------------------

-The ``insert`` query can be used to add an entry to the telemetry database.
+The ``insert`` mutation can be used to add an entry to the telemetry database.

 It has the following schema::